The Huns also called Xiongnu, a nomadic pastoral people who invaded southeastern

 both parts riven by religious and political rivalry, half a dozen barbarian

-staffed in part by the very people they opposed.
-To an ambitious chieftain
+in part by the very people they opposed.
+To an ambitious chieftain north of the

 Nstorius the ex-Bishop of Constantinople had wrestled